OLX: OLX brand and Naspers (2006–15)

-Formation of OLX Group to present (2016-21)
+Formation of OLX Group to present (2016–21)

 In Kenya in 2016, farmers have reportedly used OLX to sell their produce and livestock, especially chicken and cattle.

 In late 2016 it launched Tradus as a heavy machinery classifieds site.

 OLX ceased its operations in Venezuela on September 11, 2018, due to complex political issues and lack of free dealing.

 In 2019, Avito was the second-biggest classifieds site in the world after Craigslist.

 In April 2019, online classifieds marketplace Jiji.ng acquired OLX businesses in Kenya, Ghana, Uganda, Tanzania and Nigeria.

 In India, about 99% of its listings come from used mobile and electronics, used home and household goods, and used cars & bikes.
 In December 2020, OLX Launched OLX Autos in India.
 CEO of OLX Autos in India is Amit Kumar.
 OLX's operations in India, like other online retailers, has faced problems with fraud and faced problems with people selling stolen vehicles.
 In combating fraud, nearly 25% of the car listings get rejected by its systems to protect users from fraud.

+In August 2023, OLX's India business was acquired by CarTrade for ₹535.54 crore.
+After the transaction, Amit Kumar continues to be the CEO of OLX India, working alongside the CarTrade leadership team.

+In 2021, the current CEO of OLX Group was replaced by Romain Voog, a previous Amazon and Airbnb veteran, to continue the growth of the business participating in the development of OLX Autos.

+As of August 2023, the Indonesian branch of OLX was sold to national automotive conglomerate Astra International.

+In April 2024, OLX Group announced that Christian Gisy is its new CEO.

 Marketplaces

 OLX brand

 OLX was founded in 2006.
-In 2021, the OLX brand was active in Poland, Brazil, India, Indonesia, Portugal, Romania, South Africa, Argentina, Bosnia and Herzegovina, Bulgaria, Colombia, Ecuador, Kazakhstan, Peru, Ukraine, and Uzbekistan.
+In 2021, the OLX brand was active in Poland, Brazil, India, Indonesia, Portugal, Romania, South Africa, Argentina, Bulgaria, Colombia, Ecuador, Kazakhstan, Peru, Pakistan, Ukraine, and Uzbekistan.

 The OLX marketplace is a platform for buying and selling services and goods such as electronics, fashion items, furniture, household goods, cars and bikes.
 In 2014, the platform reportedly had 11 billion page views, 200 million monthly active users, 25 million listings, and 8.5 million transactions per month.

 South African media group Naspers acquired a majority of OLX in 2010 and 95% of the company in 2014.

 Fraud management

-Over the years, OLX has become a common place for fraud, especially sellers who post fake advertisements to dupe buyers upon receiving advance payment, and fraudulent buyers who engage in UPI scam, phishing, and sending fake SMSes and emails of payment confirmation.
+Over the years, OLX has become a common place for fraud, especially because of sellers who post fake advertisements to dupe buyers upon receiving advance payment, and fraudulent buyers who engage in UPI scam, phishing, and sending fake SMSes and emails of payment confirmation.

 In 2018, OLX claimed that it rejects nearly 25% of the advertisements at the initial stage; the company also stated that it would work with law enforcement agencies to curb fraudulent activities on the platform.
 Despite these claims, advertisements to sell properties of public interest, such as the Statue of Unity and a former Indian Air Force fighter jet, have been posted on the site.